In This Article

 AncestryDNA test kits are available through the Ancestry website — Ancestry.com — as well as Amazon, Wal-Mart, and even on eBay.

-While the DNA test kits do not have an exact expiration date, the website does say that you should activate it within one year after purchase.
+While the DNA test kits do not have an exact expiration date, the website does say that you should activate them within one year after purchase.
 That being said, I have never heard of anyone running into any issues when activating their kit, even after a year had passed.

 Ancestry.com was founded in 1996 by Paul Allen and Dan Taggart in Lehi Utah, United States.